n3twork5/xharvester/README.md

 - **🛱️ Platform-Specific Security**: Adaptive security based on platform capabilities
 - **💾 Backup & Restore**: Automatic backup creation during updates with rollback support
 - **📋 Version Management**: Smart version comparison and update notifications
-- **🚗 Professional Automotive Module**: Based on "The Car Hacker's Handbook" by Craig Smith
+- **🚗 Professional Automotive Module**: Based on "The Car Hacker's Handbook" by Craig Smith, Go search and learn more and unlock the hidden feautures of your vehicle
 - **🍎 App Bundle Integration**: Native macOS app bundles with Spotlight and Dock support
 - **📡 5 Complete Security Modules**: Bluetooth, WiFi, Automotive, RF, and SCADA/ICS testing

-### Major Improvements (v2.0 Base)
-- **🔧 Modular Architecture**: Complete code restructuring with proper separation of concerns
-- **🛡️ Enhanced Security**: Improved input validation and security controls
-- **📝 Comprehensive Logging**: Structured logging system with file rotation
-- **⚙️ Configuration Management**: Centralized configuration system
-- **🔄 Better Error Handling**: Graceful error handling with proper cleanup
-- **🧵 Thread Safety**: Improved threading management for CAN bus operations
-- **📊 Input Validation**: Robust input validation to prevent security issues

 ## Overview
 Moving beyond traditional web OSINT, xharvester allows security researchers, red teams, and penetration testers to interact with the electromagnetic spectrum.
 It provides a structured approach to discovering, fingerprinting, exploiting and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS) and modern automotive vehicles.